 Implementing Xero was just the beginning – Polay + Clark also started leveraging Xero products and add-ons (such as Hubdoc, Bill.com, and Futrli) to further streamline their processes and automate time-intensive administrative tasks.

 Hubdoc was one of the key apps that Polay + Clark introduced to help them gain efficiencies in a number of their processes – namely, with document collection and data entry.

 In their old workflow, Polay + Clark relied on snail mail to collect their clients’ financial documents, which was time-consuming and often led to confusion.
 Moreover, their paper-based processes kept them tied to their desks and limited their ability to work remotely.

-Upon adding Hubdoc to their workflow, Polay + Clark now leverages the auto-fetch feature to automatically collect their clients’ financial documents from over 700 banks, utilities, and other suppliers, and organize them in one centralized location.
-Documents can also be conveniently sent into Hubdoc via email, desktop (drag and drop), and Hubdoc’s mobile app (which enables their oft-travelling clients to upload receipts on the go).
+Upon adding Hubdoc to their workflow, Polay + Clark now send documents conveniently into Hubdoc via email, desktop (drag and drop), and Hubdoc’s mobile app (which enables their oft-travelling clients to upload receipts on the go).

-Once documents have been fetched or sent into Hubdoc, they are automatically organized into folders based on supplier name and date.
+Once documents have been uploaded into Hubdoc, they are automatically organized into folders based on supplier name and date.
 Moreover, Hubdoc enables documents to be tagged for further organization (e.g., tour expenses, trips, etc.).

 Hubdoc has helped Polay + Clark save hours of time that used to be spent chasing after their clients’ documents, as well as eliminate much of the confusion that used to accompany their old workflow and enable their team to work remotely.
 In turn, this has helped improve their overall client experience.